devansh5398/Notictuffed/README.md

 Option of ‘Forgot Password’ is also available which allows you to reset your account by sending password reseting code to your registered e-mail address.

 Logged in home page shows all notices from all admins with most recent one at the top.

+You can grab some of the accounts of Admins as well as Students created beforehand from 'Username & Password' file provided.